LinkedEarth/Pyleoclim_util/doc_build/citation.rst

 Citing Pyleoclim
 ================

-If Pyleoclim played an important part in your research the please add us to the reference list by using one of the recommendations below.
+If Pyleoclim played an important part in your research, please add us to your reference list by using one of the citations below.

 ************
 BibTeX entry